Skip to main content

-Sodium Hypochlorite Standards for Commercial Bleach & On-Site Generated Bleach
+Sodium Hypochlorite Standards for Commercial Bleach and On-Site Generated Bleach

 Water utilities that use sodium hypochlorite for drinking water disinfection have the option of using bleach sourced from a chemical vendor (commercial bleach) or producing bleach on-site through use of a chemical generator.
 We explore the NSF/ANSI/CAN standards that apply under each option.